DheerajShrivastav/decentralized-grant-program-dapp/README.md

 ## 📌 Problem Statement

-Select the problem statement number and title from the official list given in Participant Manual.

-**Example:**
-**Problem Statement 7 – Transform the Future of Rural Commerce**
+**Problem Statement 4 – Craft the Future of Onchain Consumer Experiences with Base**

 ---